 - Money supply (In addition to the 1981 “double dip,” on only 2 other occasions have these failed to turn negative at least 1 year before a recession)

 - Yield curve, which may not be relevant in the current interest rate environment (The yield curve inverted more than one year before the next recession about half the time)

 - Financial conditions, as measured by the Chicago Fed National Financial Condition Index and St. Louis Fed Financial Stress Index

 New Deal democrat qualified the usefulness of these indicators in the following way:

 Note that none of the indicators are perfect.
 None of them forecast the 1981 “double-dip,” which was engineered by the Volcker Fed.
 If the Fed similarly decided to raise rates aggressively in the next 6 – 9 months, or if there were an Oil price spike caused by a Middle eastern War, a recession could happen anyway.

 In addition, I also use Georg Vrba’s work as another way of watching for possible recessions on the horizon:

-Another real-time recession indicator was proposed by Fed economist Claudia Sahm.
+Another real-time recession indicator was proposed by (then) Fed economist Claudia Sahm.
 The “Sahm Rule” recession signal is based on a bottoming in the unemployment rate (FRED graph).